Rent and benefits

 We know that people may be worrying about paying their rent if their hours have reduced, or their income has been affected in any way.
 We have a team of people who are here to help and advise you.
 If you're facing financial difficulty, contact us on 01494 476100, by email at email@example.com or our web chat.

-Unfortunately not.
+Unfortunately we're not offering a rent break.
 Your rent will still need to be paid.
 However, if you're experiencing difficulties in meeting your rent payments, just get in touch and we can talk through either payment plans and/or making a claim for Universal Credit to help pay for your rent.

 The government has a really helpful page all about Universal Credit, which explains who is eligible and also how to apply.
 To apply, you'll need to have to hand all your income details, bank account information and also your rent details.
 We recently wrote to you to let you know about your rent charges and what this will be for April, but if you wanted to confirm this, just drop us a line.